-It was recently demonstrated that where true H-SIT is observed, the quantum phase transition exhibits the emergence of self duality with an exponential diverging variable range hoping behavior of the resistivity above, and the conductivity below, the transition [26, 29].
+It was recently demonstrated that where true H-SIT is observed, the quantum phase transition exhibits the emergence of selfduality with an exponential diverging variable-range hoping behavior of the resistivity above, and the conductivity below, the transition.
 The insulating phase was then identified as a Hall insulator, while the superconducting phase would be an equivalent phase for vortices.
-Moreover, the assembly of the critical behavior effects were found to be similar to that of quantum Hall to insulator transition [35], particularly the critical exponents and the emergence of self duality [26, 29].
+Moreover, the assembly of the critical behavior effects was found to be similar to that of quantum Hall to insulator transition, particularly the critical exponents and the emergence of self-duality.
 In fact, in attempting to summarize the above results into a phase diagram we observe further similarity between the two phenomena.

-Fig. 4 is a phase diagram for the In/InOx system based on the experiments of Hen et al. [26] observing a true H-SIT and the present data showing an intervening metallic phase.
+Figure 4 is a phase diagram for the $In/InO_x$ system based on the experiments of Hen et al. observing a true H-SIT and the present data showing an intervening metallic phase.
 The vertical axis represents an external parameter that controls the nature of the critical behavior.
-While in uniform films it could be the disorder, in the presence of strong granularity it may represent the distribution of
+While in uniform films it could be the disorder, in the presence of strong granularity it may represent the distribution of the intergrain couplings.
+Where material parameters are tuned to observe an anomalous metal (e.g., weak intergrain couplings), a putative crossing point is observed as well with a non-universal critical resistance and different critical exponents, typically $zv \approx 1.5$ .
+The fact that the resistance above the crossing